Bouncing cosmological models in a functional form of F(R) gravity: Energy conditions

 \subsection{Model I}

 The energy conditions of the bouncing $F(R)$ model can be obtained by using \eqref{eq.10} and \eqref{eq.11}

 Graphically, the energy conditions are represented in FIG. \ref{Fig.6} with varying $\alpha$.
-At the bounce, both the NEC and SEC violates and DEC becomes positive.
+At the bounce, both the NEC and SEC are violated and DEC is satisfied.
 The symmetric behaviour around the bounce has been obtained in all energy conditions.
-The NEC shows a transition behaviour, mostly it remains in the positive domain both in negative and positive time zone, but at bounce epoch it remains in the negative domain.
-Violation of NEC at the bounce, realizes the bouncing model.
-The SEC violates at bounce and near the bounce epoch during the evolution.
+The NEC shows a transition behaviour, mostly it remains in the positive domain both in negative and positive time zone, but near the bounce epoch it remains in the negative domain.
+Violation of NEC at the bounce, realizes the bouncing model \cite{Nojiri19}.
+The SEC is violated at bounce and near the bounce epoch during the evolution.
 The violation of SEC is another requirement for the extended theory of gravity, hence we claim that the model under discussion also favour the late time cosmic acceleration.
 As expected the DEC satisfies entirely, it increases in the negative time zone and decreases post bounce.
-In addition, the energy conditions are in good accordance with the EoS parameter in the sense that NEC violates for $\omega \leq -1$, SEC violates for $\omega \leq -1/3$ and DEC satisfies, ${\omega}\leq 1$.
-This enable us to further claim the validity of the model in the context of cosmic dynamics.
+In addition, the energy conditions are in good accordance with the EoS parameter in the sense that NEC violates for $\omega_{\text{eff}} \leq -1$, SEC violates for $\omega_{\text{eff}} \leq -1/3$ and DEC satisfies, ${\omega}_{\text{eff}}\leq 1$.
+This enable us to further claim the validity of the model in the context of recent cosmic dynamics.